What is Rentberry? | Understanding the Long-term Rental Platform ICO

 The most important factor to keep an eye on is whether existing users adopt the new platform and new rental participants join Rentberry at the same impressive growth rate.

-The token sale is currently in progress and you can participate through their website.
+The token sale is currently in progress and you can participate through its website.

 You can also find more information about Rentberry through their whitepaper here.